Radio program/music director

 How realistic was the TV show Frasier re: the depiction of life at a radio station?
 I know it was a sitcom, but is there anything you think they got particularly right or wrong?

-Asked by 2fer about 10 years ago
+Asked by 2fer over 10 years ago

 Hi 2fer...Usually, sitcoms push the truth in order to get a lot of mass appeal humor in there.
 It's been a long time since I have seen Frasier & due to time I don't usually watch a lot of TV.
 As I recall one episode mentioned something about 28 seconds of dead air, spilling coffee into the control board & messing up the call letters.
 Things like that do indeed happen every now & then although maybe not all in the same day.
 Sorry I couldn't be more specific but as I said it's been a long time since I've seen Frasier.
 Appreciate the question 2fer!